University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_5_readqc_part2.md

 Most of this code is essential for the analysis in that it creates something that is used or required by a later step.
 However, some of it is not.
 We want our script to be efficient and easy to follow so we only want to include code that is contributing to our analysis.

 Which parts of the code below aren't essential?
 Take some time to look through and work it out.
+You could use the `man` or help pages to work out what commands do if you can't remember.

 ```bash
 mkdir --parents ~/Practical_alignment/{ref,0_raw,1_trim,2_align,3_variants}